Thady Wyndham-Quin, 7th Earl of Dunraven and Mount-Earl: Marriage and children

-After his passing, his wife Lady Geraldine Wyndham-Quin devoted her time to keeping his legacy alive by campaigning for people who suffer with disabilities in Ireland and spreading awareness about the need for more fascilities for the disabled in Ireland as well.
+After his passing, his wife Lady Geraldine Wyndham-Quin devoted her time to keeping his legacy alive by campaigning for people who suffer with disabilities in Ireland and spreading awareness about the need for more facilities for the disabled in Ireland as well.
 The Dunraven estates continued to be operated by Lady Geraldine and their daughter Lady Ana.

 Lady Geraldine has presented different lectures about the history of Lord Thady Wyndham-Quin and his anscestors, where she delves into topics such as how the family came to wealth through coal mines and that it was the coal industry that built the famous Adare Manor.

 The First Lord of Dunraven lived in Kilgobbin House and all the other Lords of Dunraven have returned to live there with their own families.

 Death

 Lord Dunraven died at his home on 25 March 2011, at the age of 71 after suffering from a short illness.
 As he had no sons and as there were no other surviving male line descendants of the 1st Earl, the earldom and subsidiary titles became extinct upon his death.